 Can I drive on the motorway with a provisional licence?

-You can drive on the motorway with a provisional licence but the car you're in needs to have dual controls and you need an approved driving instructor with you.
+You can drive on the motorway with a provisional licence.
+But the car needs to have dual controls and you need an approved driving instructor with you.
+The DVSA-approved instructor must be satisfied that the learner is competent enough to drive on motorways.

 What happens if you crash with a provisional licence?